AlumnIQ/momentcfc/readme.md

 | `diff = dateDiff( 's', x, y );`                    | `diff = x.diff( y, 'seconds' );`                |
 | `before = ( dateCompare( now(), x, 'h' ) == -1 );` | `before = x.isBefore( new moment(), 'hours' );` |

+But before we look at the syntax awesomeness of moment.cfc, let's take a quick moment to talk about...

 ## Time Zones